typpo/autoreload/README.md

 This is an easy-to-use command-line "automatic reload" or "live reload" script for developers.
 It tells your browser to reload when files have changed.
 It's based on [connect-autoreload](https://github.com/typpo/connect-autoreload).

-Installation:

-    npm install -g autoreload
+Get it with npm:  `npm install -g autoreload`

+# Usage

+### Run autoreload

 Directories or files are valid arguments.
-For example, to watch 3 directories and a file for changes:
+For example, to recursively watch 3 directories and a file for changes:

     $ autoreload js css templates/main settings.py

+### Add js to your page

 Once running, autoreload will print a script tag to include on your page: